Hospitals & Asylums

 additional data from the other side of the nucleus and observes changes in the

-observe the impact and its aftermath, and results are broadcast over the
+telescopes on Earth observe the impact and its aftermath, and results are

-spacecraft carries a set of instruments and the smart impactor.
-Two instruments
+flyby spacecraft carries a set of instruments and the smart impactor.
+Two

-on the flyby spacecraft observe the impact, crater and debris with optical
+instruments on the flyby spacecraft observe the impact, crater and debris with

-imaging and infrared spectral mapping.
-The flyby spacecraft uses an X-band
+optical imaging and infrared spectral mapping.
+The flyby spacecraft uses an

-radio antenna (transmission at about eight gigahertz) to communicate to Earth
+X-band radio antenna (transmission at about eight gigahertz) to communicate to

-as it also listens to the impactor on a different frequency.
-For most of the
+Earth as it also listens to the impactor on a different frequency.
+For most of

 NASA's Deep Space Network.
 During the short period of encounter and impact,